 Assuming you have the basics for a coffee shop/cafe space (coffee making and espresso machines, staff, an accounting system, etc.), there are just a few extra tweaks you’ll need to make for an internet cafe.

-As with any cafe, you’ll need a good team of baristas, cooks (if you plan on serving fresh meals), a baker for pastries, cashiers, waiters/waitresses, management, etc. All depending, of course, on the size and scope of your cafe.
+As with any cafe, you’ll need a good team of baristas, cooks (if you plan on serving fresh meals), a baker for pastries, cashiers, waiters/waitresses, management, etc. It all depends, of course, on the size and scope of your cafe.

 System